-4. Healthy Eating and Exercise.
+4. Engage in Healthy Eating and Exercise.
 Regular exercise and a healthy diet will make it easier for you to fall asleep.
 Too much sugary food or salty snacks can throw off your metabolism and make sleep more difficult.

-7. Meditation and Relaxation.
-Sleep experts suggest that deep breathing, meditation, or other relaxation techniques can help to calm down your metabolism and make it easier to sleep.
+7. Try Meditation and Relaxation.
+Sleep experts suggest that deep breathing, meditation, or other relaxation techniques can help to calm your metabolism and make it easier to sleep.
 Focus on your breathing.
 Take a meditation class.

 8. Talk It Over.
-Finally, sharing your insomnia with partner, family, and friends can help you.
+Finally, sharing your insomnia with your partner, family, and friends can help you.
 Talk over your worries and concerns.
 A supportive person may help put your mind at ease.
 You might also realize that you aren’t the only one with sleep problems, and that you are in good company.
 Maybe you can work on a sleep strategy with a partner.

 The key is to realize that much of our trouble sleeping is of our own making and inside our heads.
 Make an effort to use these cognitive and behavioral strategies to overcome your insomnia.